Manage VM Clusters

 If you want to set a time zone other than UTC or the browser-detected time zone, and if you do not see the time zone you want, try selecting the Select another time zone, option, then selecting "Miscellaneous" in the Region or country list and searching the additional Time zone selections.

-- Tags: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
+- Tags: Tags can assist you with managing resources.
+You can select a tag namespace, provide a tag key, and provide a tag value.
+If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are not sure whether to apply tags, skip this option (you can apply tags later) or ask your administrator.

 -